unicode-org/icu4x/components/collator/README.md

 Allows alternate handling for certain customized collation orderings, including the option to ignore the special handling for the strings of such customizations.

+Note that `AlternateHandling::ShiftTrimmed` and `AlternateHandling::Blanked` are
+unimplemented.
+The default is `AlternateHandling::NonIgnorable`, except for Thai, whose default is `AlternateHandling::Shifted`.

 ### Case Level